About Mrs. Lugo

 She is interested in cultivating empathy

-and creating emotionally safer spaces for young children
+and holding space for young children

 while nourishing a love for and connection with the natural world.